-We are Ache, an intersectional feminist magazine exploring illness, health, bodies and pain, publishing writing and art by women, trans and non-binary people.
+We are Ache, an intersectional feminist publisher exploring illness, health, bodies and pain.
+We publish exciting and urgent fiction, essays, poetry and visual art by women, trans and non-binary people.

 Ache is a literary and art magazine founded in 2017 in an attempt to create an opportunity for women, trans and non-binary people to articulate, explore and question their experiences with illness, health and pain.
 We publish writing and art from an integral place of inclusivity and belief.
 We hope to provide a space where the navigation of health and pain, within a white-male dominated medical system, can be explored in relation to each individual’s unique experiences of gender, class and race — and to be a platform where misconceptions and prejudices can be challenged and, ultimately, dissolved.